hotire/spring-boot-webflux/README.md

 - Learn how to deal with errors, exceptions

+- Learn how to adapt from/to RxJava 2 Observable/Single/Flowable and Java 8+ CompletableFuture

 - Learn how to use various other operators

-- Learn how to adapt from/to RxJava 2 Observable/Single/Flowable and Java 8+ CompletableFuture
+- Learn how to turn Reactive API to blocking one

 - reference : https://tech.io/playgrounds/929/reactive-programming-with-reactor-3/Intro